 You’ve seen Lambo’s at half-mile races, roll racing events, and maybe even a couple on the quarter-mile drag strips around the country, but you may not really associate Lamborghini’s with drag racing.
 OB Prestige Auto has changed that.
 Their drag race-specific 2015 Lamborghini Huracan, dubbed “Envy”, is an all out quarter-mile monster.
-With 15-inch Weld Racing wheels and Mickey Thompson bias-ply slicks all the way around, this doesn’t exactly look like your typical high-end sportscar.
+With 15-inch Bogart wheels and Mickey Thompson bias-ply slicks all the way around, this doesn’t exactly look like your typical high-end sportscar.
 Wrapped in Avery Green Chrome and complete with a custom roll cage, Tillet carbon fiber seats, a drag-style wing and a parachute hanging off the back, this 2015 Huracan is unlike any Lamborghini you’ve ever seen before.

 OB Prestige Auto is a high-end automotive dealership based out of Quebec, Canada, specializing in exotic, luxury, and performance vehicles.
 Their inventory ranges greatly, from Aston Martin to Ferrari, and from Rolls Royce to resto-mod muscle cars such as ’66 Impala rag-tops, ’57 Chevy Bel-Airs and even a ’69 Dodge Charger as, of course, the “General Lee”.
 OB Prestige is performance driven, and even offers a complementary “track day” with the purchase of one of their exotic sports cars, complete with a one-on-one professional driving instructor.